980f/arduino/idenotes.md

 ---

-## compiler flags are in platform.txt which is in:
+## compiler flags are in `platform.txt` which is in:
 * _~/.arduino15_/packages/_packagevendor_/hardware/_processorfamily_/_versionoftool_/
 * _ideinstall_/hardware/arduino/_processorfamily_/
 * _ideinstall_/hardware

-platform.local.txt in same directory as platform.txt overrides it (loads later)
+`platform.local.txt` in same directory as `platform.txt` overrides it (loads later)
+hint: put your `platform.local.txt` in your sketchbook and a link beside the `platform.txt` to guard against losing yours in an upgrade or reinstall.

 The one I change the most is the cpp language level such as `-std=gnu++17`

 ---
 ## #defines
-The #defines for detecting and accommodating board and processor variations that matter to your code are in the _platform.txt_ files.
+The #defines for detecting and accommodating board and processor variations that matter to your code are in the `platform.txt` files.

 For Adafruit SAMD development they are:
   - F_CPU=48000000L